 Ornamental grasses

 Ornamental grasses, such as Miscanthus sinensis 'Kleine Silberspinne' make attractive, fluid screens that are also tactile - it's impossible not to run your hands through them.
-Plant in a row for an attractive, hazy screen that changes throughout the seasons and looks particularly good in autumn.
+Plant them in a row for an attractive, hazy screen that changes throughout the seasons and looks particularly good in autumn.

 Miscanthus sinensis Kleine Silberspinne